-- Snow removal on sidewalks, especially where walks are directly adjacent to the curb - Side walks in areas where school children need to go in order to commute to their schools - Side walks in areas that connect to the Spokane Transit Authority's (STA) bus routes

-- Better access to the Division corridor from residential areas since it is scheduled to be a bus rapid transit route - Maintenance of side walks from trip hazards, over growth of vegetation and trash/debris - Safe crossings at intersections - Better lighting for night time use by pedestrians and micromobility - Safe passage for seniors and residents with mobility challenges on walkways
+- Snow removal on sidewalks, especially where walks are directly adjacent to the curb - Side walks in areas where school children need to go in order to commute to their schools - Side walks in areas that connect to the Spokane Transit Authority's (STA) bus routes - Better access to the Division corridor from residential areas since it is scheduled to be a bus rapid transit route - Maintenance of side walks from trip hazards, over growth of vegetation and trash/debris - Safe crossings at intersections - Better lighting for nighttime use by pedestrians and micromobility - Safe passage for seniors and residents with mobility challenges on walkways

-The Shiloh Hills Neighborhood Council needs to appoint a resident to prioritize these safety concerns and communicate with the City of Spokane to improve the safety of our neighborhood as envisioned in the Comprehensive Plan noted above.
-Since these desired improvements are costly, after the fact of all the annexations in Shiloh Hills Neighborhood, each new street construction project must include the safety of pedestrians and micromobility users.
+The Shiloh Hills Neighborhood Council should appoint a resident to prioritize these community safety concerns and communicate them to the City of Spokane in order to improve the safety of our neighborhood as envisioned in the Comprehensive Plan (noted above).
+Given that these sought-after enhancements entail significant expenses, and they were not included following annexations that comprise the Shiloh Hills Neighborhood, it is essential that every new street construction initiative prioritizes the safety of both pedestrians and micromobility users.